MarkDing/IoT-Developer-Boot-Camp-Wiki/proprietary/Configure-TI-CC2541-compatible-proprietary-PHY.md

 For more information on CLI command, refer to [UG409](https://www.silabs.com/documents/public/user-guides/ug409-railtest-users-guide.pdf).

 # 5. Conclusion
-By checking PHY configuration from CC2541 TX on MS2692A, and tried several times on its CRC and Whitening configuration, know the parameters on radio configurator, it can get a compatible PHY for both sides.
+By checking PHY configuration from CC2541 TX on signal analyzer MS2692A, and tried several times on its CRC and Whitening configuration, know the parameters on radio configurator, it can get a compatible PHY for EFR32xG22 and CC2541.